databendlabs/databend-docs/docs/en/guides/10-deploy/04-references/02-node-config/02-query-config.md

 | root         | The root directory for Google Cloud Storage.                                          |

 To get the `credential`, you could follow the topic [Create a service account key](https://cloud.google.com/iam/docs/keys-create-delete#creating) from the Google documentation to create and download a service account key file.
-After get the service account key file downloaded, you could convert it into base64 encoding via the following command:
+After downloading the service account key file, you could convert it into a base64 string via the following command:

 ```
 base64 -i -o ~/Desktop/base64-encoded-key.txt